lijyze/scroll-offset/README.md

 # Obsidian Scroll Offset

-This plugin can keep a defined distance before and after cursor, just like `scrolloff` in vim of `cursor surrounding lines` in VS-Code.
+This plugin can keep a custom distance before and after cursor, just like `scrolloff` in vim of `cursor surrounding lines` in VS-Code.

 ## Usage